saad65/MADCwk2/README.md

 ## Questions and issues

-Please raise an issue on this github page or contact me on Saad.Mahmood@stu.mmu.ac.uk (please not this email will be inactive as of June 2020).
+Please raise an issue on this github page or contact me on Saad.Mahmood@stu.mmu.ac.uk (please note this email will be inactive as of June 2020).